Analysis | What Are Hindenburg Research’s Top Allegations Against Gautam Adani?

 --With assistance from Shikhar Balwani and P R Sanjai.

-(Updates with Adani no long in top 10 rich list; share sale.
+(Updates with the termination of the stock offering.
 An earlier version corrected the spelling of Shuli Ren in Reference Shelf)

 More stories like this are available on bloomberg.com